In 1996, Jeanne McCusker and her

-The next year or so her family had a wonderful person in the house during the
+The next year or so her family had this wonderful person in the house during the

 day helping the family and making sure her Mom was safe.
 As the disease came to

-the end stages they split the shifts: her Dad took the overnight shift, the
+the end stages they had to split the shifts: her Dad took the overnight shift, the

-Carolyn joined Home Instead Senior Care as a Staff Coordinator on March 15, 2010.
-In March 2013 she was promoted to Operations Manager.
-As Operations Manager she is responsible for scheduling CAREGivers that are appropriate to meet the needs of the clients.
-Carolyn finds having direct frontline contact with clients and CAREGivers a new and interesting experience.
-“My employment history primarily has been in the back office, in financial or administrative roles.
-As such, I’ve managed frontline employees, so it’s an interesting experience being the frontline.
-The most rewarding part of the job is when the match between client and CAREGiver proves equally beneficial.
-Knowing that both client and CAREGiver are happy with the match creates a win-win situation for everyone.”
-Carolyn is a lifelong resident of Central Virginia, and enjoys landscape painting, classic movies, reading, science, and learning new things A self-proclaimed “education junkie” and nontraditional college student, Carolyn received a Master of Business Administration in May 2010.
+Carolyn joined Home Instead Senior Care as a Staff Coordinator in, 2010.
+In 2013 she was promoted to Operations Manager.
+As Operations Manager she is responsible for client billing and CAREGiver payroll.
+Carolyn is a lifelong resident of Central Virginia, and enjoys landscape painting, classic movies, reading, science, and learning new things.
+A self-proclaimed “education junkie” and nontraditional college student, Carolyn received a Master of Business Administration in May 2010.

 Inspired by his mother, a 'caregiver' who was always helping friends and family, Greg went on to own a Homecare Agency in Minneapolis for 6 years.
 Now he is continuing his career in homecare for the aging population here in Charlottesville while being close by to his own aging parents.
 Greg enjoys camping, biking and exercising, and is a collector of fine art.

 After over 10 years of experience in healthcare, Demetrice "Dee" joined Home Instead Senior Care in November of 2017.
-Before working as Service Manager, Dee was our Administrative Assistant at the front desk, greeting everyone who came into the office.
+Before becoming Staffing Manager, Dee worked as a Staffing Coordinator -- matching qualified CAREGivers with Clients and scheduling shift assignments.
 Her winning personality, tremendous work ethic and unquestionable integrity afforded her the opportunity to move into her new role.
-As Service Manager, Dee oversees Home Instead's Staffing Coordinators, who match qualified CAREGivers with Clients and schedule all shift assignments.
-There she is able to express her passion for promoting the highest quality of service to those under our care.
+Now as Staffing Manager, There she is able to express her passion for promoting the highest quality of service to those under our care.
 In her free time she creates amazing wedding cakes and acts as a special events coordinator.
 She also enjoys spending time with her family.

 Anne joined Home Instead Senior Care in May 2015 after more than a decade working with hospice patients and their families.
 Anne is responsible for admitting new clients, developing individualized care plans, and monitoring clients for new or changing needs.
 Anne earned a Bachelor of Science in Nursing from UNC-Chapel Hill in 1999, and a Master of Acupuncture in 2008.
 Anne is inspired by the wisdom, humor and history seniors have to share and believes providing care in a client’s home creates a special kind of trust and connection.
 Anne loves backpacking and camping and considers herself a “hobby farmer” with a small flock of chickens, adopted pit bull named Lucy, and plans for a goat or two.
 Two of her favorite pastimes are brewing beer and organizing events for a ladies-only, craft beer enthusiast group.